Home

 The next things I'm trying are:

-1. Multivitamins.
-Kerry, I couldn't find the ones you suggested in Australia.
+1. Multivitamin and Mineral Supplement Kerry, I couldn't find the ones you suggested in Australia.
 So I got myself Centrum Complete from A to Z. I take 1 a day.
 Is this enough?

-2. Himalayan Mineral Salt.
+2. Pure Himalayan Pink Salt.
 I use it for cooking instead of normal salt.
 I also prepared brine solution and take it 1 tsp of it in one glass of water.

 Kerri, I have a few questions for you: